Hypermetropia: symptoms and treatment

 What is hypermetropia?

 Hypermetropia is the medical term for ‘long-sightedness, which means that you can see things in the distance clearly, but things up close look blurry or out of focus.
-It usually affects those of us aged over 40, but it can occur at all ages.
 It is a common vision condition and the degree of hypermetropia influences your focusing ability.

 What are the symptoms of hypermetropia?